milvus-io/milvus/docs/developer_guides/appendix_b_api_reference.md

 **type_params** contains the detailed information of data_type.
 For example, vector data type should include dimension information.
 You can give a pair of <dim, 8> to let the field store an 8-dimension vector.

-**index_params**：For fast search, you build index for field.
+**index_params**：For fast search, you build an index for the field.
 You specify detailed index information for a field.
 Detailed information about index can be seen in chapter 2.2.3

 **Returns:**